-This policy sets out how the school managers discharge their statutory responsibilities relating to safeguarding and promote the welfare of U18s and adult at risk at the school.
-The policy is reviewed annually by the DSL and the Safeguarding Team and authorised by the Principal.
-Any official updates or incidents which occur and result in looking at the policy again, are incorporated as necessary.
-The expertise and experience of all staff are taken into account and helps to shape the policy.
+This policy sets out how the school managers discharge their statutory responsibilities relating to safeguarding and promote the welfare of U18s and adults at risk at the school.
+The policy is reviewed annually by the DSL and the Safeguarding Team and authorised by the Principal, Kevin McNally.
+Any official updates or incidents which occur and result in a review of the policy are incorporated as necessary.
+The expertise and experience of all staff are taken into account and help to shape the policy.
 Clear reference is made to any updates made and the DSL informs all staff of any changes.